carlgranfelt/netapp-bootcamp/README.md

 - Initialize and configure a 2nd k8s cluster (nodes rhel5 and rhel6)
 - Install and configure Prometheus and Grafana dashboards
 - Install and configure Trident with an Operator

+The configure_bootcamp.sh script may be run by the NetApp Lab On Demand team ahead of you connecting to the lab environment, so please confirm this with the person running your particular bootcamp.
+If it has not been run, it can take ~15 minutes to complete, so please run it now by following the instructions [here](trident_with_k8s/tasks/configure_bootcamp)

 ### Bootcamp Environment Diagram